SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 You access and modify an array through its methods and properties, or by using subscript syntax.

-You can find out the number of items in an array by checking its read-only ``count`` property:
+To find out the number of items in an array, check its read-only ``count`` property:

 .. testcode:: arraysInferred